ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 >>> import electiondata as ed
 >>> ed.load_or_reload_all()
 ```
 After this command executes successfully, you will see a database in your postgres instance whose name matches the value of `dbname` given in `run_time.ini`.
-The `Georgia` results folder will be moved to the archive directory, with a date stamp from the date of the results file.
-There will be a summary of the results of the comparison with the reference results in the `reports_and_plots_dir`.
+The file structure will now be:
 ```
 .
-+-- run_time.ini
-+-- input_directory
 +-- archive_directory
 |   +-- Georgia_2020-11-10
 |   |   +-- GA_detail_20201120_1237.xml
++-- input_directory
 +-- reports_and_plots_directory
 |   +-- compare_to_Georgia_xxxx_xxxx
 |   |   +-- parameters.txt
 |   |   +-- not_found_in_db.tsv
 |   |   +-- ok.tsv
 |   |   +-- wrong.tsv
+|   +-- load_or_reload_all_xxxx_xxxx
+|   |   +-- Georgia_jurisdiction_dictionary.txt.warnings
++-- run_time.ini
 ```
+ Note that the `Georgia` results folder has been moved to the archive directory, with a date stamp from the date of the results file.
+The `reports_and_plots_directory` contains:
+ * a subdirectory `compare_to_Georgia_xxxx_xxxx` with the results of the comparison to the [reference results](../src/reference_results/Georgia.tsv)
+ * a subdirectory `load_or_reload_all_xxxx_xxxx` with warnings from the data uploading.
+You may wish to look at the file `Georgia_jurisdiction_dictionary.txt.warnings`, which lists the contests present in the xml results file that were not recognized during processing.
+If these contests and their candidates had been added to the Georgia-specific information in the repository (see "Creating Jurisdiction files" below, or in the [User Guide](User_Guide.md)), these warnings would not appear.

 ## Reading data from the database
 To pull data out, you will need to use the Analyzer class: